Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Results

 \section{Results}

 One of the tests in this analysis is the measurement of the $e^+e^- \to \mu^+\mu^-$ cross section at low energies, where the particle separation was performed using momentum information and the number of muons were extracted separately.
+The momenta of $\mu^+\mu^-$ particles are separated from the others up to $\sqrt{s}\lesssim0.7\,\rm GeV$, as, for example, shown in Fig.~\ref{figmomen}.
 The measured cross section is well consistent with the QED prediction with an overall statistical precision of 0.16\% as shown in Fig.~\ref{nmmnee}.
 The obtained ratio is $\sigma_{e^+e^-\to \mu^+\mu^-} / \sigma_{QED} = 1.0017\pm 0.0016$ as the average at the $\sqrt{s}\leq 0.7$~GeV, and the separate ratios obtained in the different data taking seasons are also statistically compatible with each other.
 It is very important to take correct differential cross sections as an input of the separation procedure.
 The results shown above have been obtained with the BabaYaga@NLO generator based differential cross sections, while if the MCGPJ generator momentum spectra are used, the relative difference between the measured and predicted $e^+e^- \to \mu^+\mu^-$ cross sections is about 1.3\% (see the difference from the MCGPJ and BabaYaga@NLO generators usage on the left plot in Fig.~\ref{fignmmnppnee_radcor}).
 Similar effect is observed for the $N_{\pi\pi}/N_{ee}$ ratio as shown on the right side in Fig.~\ref{fignmmnppnee_radcor}.
 If to compare the cases of the event separations based on energy deposition information with one based on momentum information, then the inconsistency will be seen at the $\sqrt{s}\sim0.9$~GeV in Fig.~\ref{figPvsE} after applying the difference between the MCGPJ and BabaYaga@NLO generators shown in Fig.~\ref{fignmmnppnee_radcor}.

 The measured pion form factor values together with the systematic uncertainties are given in Table~\ref{table:fpi} and shown in Fig.~\ref{fpiAbs}.
-This table together with the calculated radiative corrections $1+\delta_{rad}$ in Eq.~\ref{formdef} are provided as supplementary material.
+This table together with the calculated radiative corrections $1+\delta_{rad}$ in Eq.~(\ref{formdef}) are provided as Supplemental Material~\cite{supplement}.

 The experimental data are fitted using the vector meson dominance (VMD) model: